infiniflow/ragflow/docker/README.md

 ## 🐋 Service configuration

 [service_conf.yaml](./service_conf.yaml) specifies the system-level configuration for RAGFlow and is used by its API server and task executor.
+In a dockerized setup, this file is automatically created based on the [service_conf.yaml.template](./service_conf.yaml.template) file (replacing all environment variables by their values).

 - `ragflow`
   - `host`: The API server's IP address inside the Docker container.
 Defaults to `0.0.0.0`.